 #1 – Richard Branson – Founder Of Virgin Atlantic

 Richard Branson rises early, greeting the day at 5 am.
-He begins his day with a swim around his island followed by some family time.
+He begins his day with exercise on his island followed by some family time.
 And while you may not be able to swim around your own personal island, you certainly can adopt his practice of rising early.

 But this is about far more than the early bird getting the worm.
 There is a statistical evidence behind the practice.